 We are exposed to commodity price risk with respect to fuel.
 Factors that could influence the cost of natural gas used in the kilns to dry our clay include the creditworthiness of our natural gas suppliers, the overall general economy, developments in world events, general supply and demand for natural gas, seasonality and the weather patterns throughout the United States and the world.
-We monitor fuel market trends and, consistent with our past practice, we may contract for a portion of our anticipated fuel needs using forward purchase contracts to mitigate the volatility of our kiln fuel prices.
-We have not purchased any natural gas contracts for our planned kiln fuel needs for fiscal 2016.
-We continue to purchase natural gas at spot rates on a month to month basis.
+We monitor fuel market trends and, consistent with our past practice, we may purchase fuel at spot rates on a month to month basis and we may contract for a portion of our anticipated fuel needs using forward purchase contracts to mitigate the volatility of our kiln fuel prices.
+As of October 31, 2016, we have not purchased any natural gas contracts for our planned kiln fuel needs for the remainder of fiscal 2017.